| AtlantiCape Inspections, LLC | P.O. Box 3350 | 7809 Wellington Ave., Margate NJ 08402 | Phone (609) 487-7757 |

 Despite my technical background and experience, my inspection report is designed to educate and make clients understand and feel comfortable with the condition of the property I am inspecting, not to confuse or scare them with technical jargon.
 I use annotated photos to assist in this understanding.
 My inspections are not technically exhaustive evaluations, as they conform to the state Standards of Practice for visual home inspections.

-Do you perform mold inspections along with your home inspections?
+Do you perform mold inspections or termite inspections along with your home inspections?

 Some home inspectors advertise they are members of ASHI.
 Are you?